 If we want to have a move balanced and positive view of the world, it is more effective to control what we see.

 Think about the latest news show that you watched.
 What stories do you remember?
-Do you think that the world that is presented in the media is accurate?
-Watch the following short video and join the discussion.
+Do you think that the world that is presented in the media is

 The first step to forming a more positive view of the world around us is to become conscious of how we consume information.
 Take a look around you.
 How many electronic devices do you have in your house?
 Do you have a television?
 How much do you watch it?